 Silver Sponsors

-Hon.
+by Hon.
 Elizabeth Kerr & Mr. Jonathan Kerr

 The Red Mass is held at Saint Patrick Cathedral at 1206 Throckmorton Street in downtown Fort Worth.
 Click here for driving directions from Google Maps.